New England's Gnarliest Ski Runs

 Stowe - Goat & Star

-Stowe.
+Of course, no list of rambunctious runs would be complete without Stowe.
 “Goat and Starr at Stowe are two of the gnarliest,” says Carolyn Beckedorff, the 2010 US masters national racing champ.
-“Starr because of its shear steepness at the top, and Goat because of how narrow and steep it is.
+“Starr because of its sheer steepness at the top, and Goat because of how narrow and steep it is.
 Both runs are famous for their giant moguls and, unfortunately, also some fabled New England ‘hardpack.'”

 “The legendary Front Four at Stowe have always taught the brazen the meaning of respect,” says outdoor author Steve Jermanok.